-Table 8-2 shows the instructions in the MMX instruction set.
-The following sections give a brief overview of each group of instructions in the MMX instruction set and the instructions within each group.
+Table 8-2 shows the instructions in the MMXTM instruction set.
+The following sections give a brief overview of each group of instructions in the MMXTM instruction set and the instructions within each group.
+Refer to Section 9.3.6., "Additional SIMD Integer Instructions", in Chapter 9, Programming with the Streaming SIMD Extensions, for additional SIMD integer instructions added with the Streaming SIMD Extensions.